- LSAT PREP

 |Class of 2024||1790||977 (54.58%)||188 (10.5%)|

 |Living at home:||$18,322|

 Application Fee : $75

 What are you chances for admission to Syracuse University?
 Register now to find out!

 Syracuse Law School is considered to have a Favorable student to faculty ratio.
-The average class size for 1L sections is approximately Average compared to other law schools.
-Student diversity at Syracuse is Above Average.
+The average class size for 1L sections is approximately Above Average compared to other law schools.
+Student diversity at Syracuse is Below Average.

 The size of 1L sections affects the quality and consistency of teaching in law schools.
 Generally with smaller 1L section sizes, students receive more individualized attention.
-Syracuse University 1L section size is 23% smaller than law schools in New York and 12% smaller than all Private law schools.
+Syracuse University 1L section size is 57% smaller than law schools in New York and 25% smaller than all PRIVATE law schools.